Best Free Online Proofreading Tools For Research

 There are many free online AI proofreading tools available on the Internet.
 Some of these tools are paid while some are free.
 However, these popular online proofreading tools are geared towards bloggers and content creators

 Unfortunately, this leaves many technical, academic, and scientific writers such as researchers and graduate students with generalized tools that are not as specific or useful as they could be.

 For example, one pet peeve cited by many academic writers is the blanket classification of passive voice as an error by online proofreaders such as Grammarly, whereas it is commonly used in scientific writing.

 As a result, researchers and academics are faced with a problem: Do they continue to use online proofreading tools that are not specific for their purpose?
 Or do they abandon their usage altogether and lose the benefit of saving time?

-In this article, we’re going to talk about the best free online proofreading tool for researchers.
+In this article, we’re going to talk about the best free AI proofreading tool for researchers.
 To get there, we’ll answer the following questions:

 - Why do researchers use online proofreading tools?